 10 slices Colby jack cheese

-Whisk together the eggs, milk, and salt and pepper together.
-Grease a casserole dish and pour the egg into the dish.
+Whisk together the eggs, milk, and salt and pepper in a large bowl.

-Place the breakfast sausage into another casserole dish.
-Flatten completely until it is one even layer.
-Place both baking dishes in the oven.
-Bake for about 15-20 minutes or until completely cooked.
-The sausage should be about 170 F in order to be completely cooked.
+Flatten the breakfast sausage into the bottom of another 9 x 13-inch baking dish until it is one even layer.
+Place both baking dishes in the oven and bake for 15-20 minutes or until completely cooked.
+The sausage should reach an internal temperature of 165 F.

-Slice the rolls so that you have a top and a bottom.
+Leaving all the rolls connected, slice the rolls so that you have a top and a bottom piece.